This program is designed to minimize the risk of occupational injuries and illnesses that can result from repetitive motion.

 - Reporting symptoms of an RMI to their supervisor.

 - Maintaining an awareness of the symptoms, consequences, risk factors, and risk reduction strategies for RMI by attending ergonomics training provided by EH&S.

 V. Work-site Evaluations

 - Evaluations of an individual job, process, or operation will be performed by EH&S upon request, or after an RMI trend is identified.
-The affected employee or supervisor may call EH&S at Extension 2401 to schedule an evaluation.
+The affected employee or supervisor may contact EH&S at extension 2401 or to schedule an evaluation.

 - Equipment will be recommended to individuals which supports good ergonomic design for their job.
 (Dependent upon available resources within individual departments).

-- Proper work practices and techniques and administrative controls will be recommended by EH&S.
+- Proper work practices, techniques, and administrative controls will be recommended by EH&S.